minecraftforum/rules-archive/rules/servers/rules.markdown

   Some servers may have multiple topics only if the worlds are also reachable without connecting to the hub and are advertised as such.
 * __Bumping__

   Bumping is not tolerated.
-Bumping is generally defined as making a post which is only serving to push the topic to the front page without providing any contribution to the topic.
-Such posts generally provide no place for disucssion to take place or do not provide any context that a topic reader could contribute to.
+Bumping is defined as making a post which is only serving to push the topic to the front page without providing any contribution to the topic.
+Such posts generally provide little to no discussion or do not provide content to which a reader could join.
 Any user or topic found to be excessively bumping or promoting it will be removed.
 Bumping includes, but is not limited to:
   - Posts which do not contribute or add to the topic
   - Posts which provide or encourage posting for in-game rewards
   - Posting about general Minecraft or other topics which are not directly related to the server